Capitoline Museum Tickets

 About Capitoline Museum

-The Capitoline Museum sits at the top of the Capitoline Hill in the heart of Rome and offers a rich tapestry of art and history that defines the Eternal City.
-It was established in 1471 by Pope Sixtus IV, and are considered to be the world's oldest public museums that embody centuries of Roman history and culture.
+The Capitoline Museum is at the top of Capitoline Hill (a place of great historical significance and importance) in the heart of Rome and is home to a collection of art and history that defines the Eternal City.
+It was established in 1471 by Pope Sixtus IV, and considered to be the world's oldest public museum that embodies centuries of Roman history and culture.
+Given its location, it also offers amazing views of the city.

-• The Palazzo dei Conservatori and Palazzo Nuovo - The Capitoline Museums are housed in two grand palaces – 'Palazzo dei Conservatori' and 'Palazzo Nuovo'.
-Each palace offers a unique journey through time and offers you a chance to explore the various facets of Roman history.
+The Capitoline Museums are housed in two grand palaces – the 'Palazzo dei Conservatori' and the 'Palazzo Nuovo'.
+Each palace offers a unique journey through time and various facets of Roman history.

 • Palazzo Nuovo - Palazzo Nuovo complements its counterpart with an impressive collection of ancient sculptures and frescoes.
-Amongst its highlights is the celebrated sculpture of the Capitoline Venus, a masterpiece that embodies the timeless beauty of classical art.
+Amongst its highlights is the celebrated sculpture of the Capitoline Venus, a marble masterpiece that was discovered by the Basilica of San Vitale and embodies the timeless beauty of classical art as it portrays Venus-Aphrodite emerging from her bath.

 Famous Pieces At The Museums